 It shows a list of upcoming appointments and tasks and you can also add mail folders so you can monitor them for new items by their unread count.

-Anyway, don’t get too comfy with it as like I said before; Outlook Today has the “deprecated” status.
+Anyway, don’t get too comfy with it as like I said before; Outlook Today has the “deprecated” status and there have already been experiments to make it less accessible and the ultimate goal is to remove it.

 The Outlook Today page was (is?) used as a nice dashboard overview by many people.